Atlas Copco | Ergonomic use

 Process

 We started out by visiting three local workshops around Umeå where we interviewed and observed the users to get an insight into how they use the angle grinder and what challenges they experience.
-We then tried out the angle grinder for ourselves, expanded our understanding with desktop research and analysed the findings, grouping them into insights related to the grinder itself and insights related to the routines and practices.
+We then tried out the angle grinder for ourselves, expanded our understanding with desktop research and analysed the findings.

-So how might we nudge the user to work a more ergonomic way?
+> So what if we could nudge the user to work in a more ergonomic way?

-Based on the form vision, the package and the technical features I then refined the form.
-Sketching on the silhouette, form transitions, split lines and air vents.
+Based on the form vision, the package and the technical features.

-Red light signals and decreased speed tells the user when too much manual force is used.
+The angle grinder aims to change the users behaviour, using light signals and decreased speed when too much manual force is used.